obetomuniz/awesome-webcomponents/CONTRIBUTING.md

 #### Guidelines to contribute

 - Add section if needed.
+- If you create a new section, add a item in summary.
 - Add section description.
 - Add section title to Table of contents.
 - Add subsection using header of third level